upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 # Metrics (all possible)

+## s.
+Price-of-personhood.
+Score
+How valuable the ID is to the owner
+How expensive it is to get another one
+Doesn't depend on deposit, but rather on future work and value of the ID.
+Thus deposit is unnecessary.
+By encreasing the price we bargain with bots.

 ## P. Pool size
 If Botnet reward is not used, pool size shows group's trust to all of its members.